Contrastive vision-language learning with paraphrasing and negation: Related Work

+The effectiveness of VLMs has been limited by a lack of semantic understanding. \citeauthor{yuksekgonul2023bow} (\citeyear{yuksekgonul2023bow}) showed that many VLMs behave as a \textit{bag-of-words}, overly sensitive to specific keywords.
+They introduced the Attributes, Relations and Orders (ARO) benchmark to evaluate attribute binding, relational understanding and sensitivity to the order of the words.
+The evaluation revealed near-chance performance even for state-of-the-art VLMs.
+To address the problem, \textit{composition-aware hard negative mining} was proposed.
+However, \citeauthor{hsieh2023sugarcrepe} (\citeyear{hsieh2023sugarcrepe}) later identified that generated negative captions in ARO were often flawed, grammatically incorrect or lacking a plausible visual context.
 To counter this vulnerability, \citeauthor{hsieh2023sugarcrepe} (\citeyear{hsieh2023sugarcrepe}) introduced \textit{Sugarcrepe}, intended to be a more robust benchmark dataset, that leveraged Large Language Models (LLMs) to generate more fluent and plausible negative captions, also applying adversarial refinements to mitigate annotation bias.
-Their findings revealed that the performance of many VLMs had been overstated, underscoring the complexity of accurately evaluating compositionality and semantics of VLMs.
-Building on this, Sugarcrepe\texttt{++} \citep{Dumpala2024-hx} extended the benchmark by incorporating a deeper analysis of model sensitivity to both lexical and semantic variations.
-While Sugarcrepe focused on distinguishing between correct captions and lexically similar but semantically different negatives, it did not account for semantically equivalent but lexically different paraphrases.
-Sugarcrepe\texttt{++} addressed this by associating each image with a triplet of captions: two semantically equivalent but lexically different positive captions, and one hard negative caption.
-Evaluations using Sugarcrepe\texttt{++} revealed that strong performance on traditional compositionality benchmarks does not translate necessarily to success on this more fine-grained benchmark.
+Their findings revealed that the performance of many VLMs had been overstated, underscoring the complexity of accurately evaluating negation and compositionality in VLMs.
+Building on this work, Sugarcrepe\texttt{++} (SCPP) \citep{Dumpala2024-hx} extended the benchmark by incorporating further analysis of model sensitivity to both lexical and semantic variations.\footnote{Sugarcrepe focused on distinguishing between correct captions and lexically similar but semantically different negatives.
+It did not account for semantically-equivalent but lexically different paraphrasing.} Although we make no claims about compositionality in this paper, the datasets that are relevant for the evaluation of compositionality are also relevant here.
+SCPP associated each image with a triplet of captions: two semantically-equivalent but lexically different positive captions, and one hard negative caption.
+Evaluations using SCPP revealed that a strong performance on traditional benchmarks did not translate necessarily to success on this more fine-grained benchmark.
 Many models struggled with semantic coherence when object attributes or spatial relations were changed.
-Improving semantic invariance, i.e. robustness to lexical variation without semantic change remained a challenge, and it is one of the goals of this paper.
-This task is harder than investigating negation alone, as detailed in our experimental evaluation.
-We therefore exercise caution when making direct comparisons with existing approaches that do not account for both negation and paraphrasing.
+Improving semantic invariance, i.e. robustness to lexical variation without change in semantics, remains a challenge and is one of the goals of this paper.
+The task is harder than investigating negation alone, as discussed in detail in our experimental evaluation.